proxytranslation/user-docs/dashboard2/publishwebsite/javascript-publishing.md

 **TIP**: Write your JavaScript code to a Page content override making sure that the content type is set to `application/javascript`.
 Then, you can inject the temporary domain of this override.

 ![Injection screen](/img/dashboard2/crest-settings/injection.png)

+## Beta features

+We recently added new features that aren't yet available on the Dashboard, but can be tried.
+Just drop us a line, and we can enable them for you.

+- Custom flags for the language selector: By default, the same flags used on the Dashboard are used for the language selector.
+Now imagine you translate from `en-US` to `es-US`.
+In such a scenario, both flags would be that of the United States.
+Now, the flag can be replaced with any other flag.
+The English could become the flag of the United Kingdom or the Spanish flag could be used for `es-US`.
+- Passive mode: With this mode enabled, the translator script won't show the language selector, and it won't persist the user's selection either.
+This allows the use of custom management solutions.
+- Language selection based on path: If you have a page, like `example.com/fr/index.html`, the translator script can automatically select the French translations.